Summary and Distance between Sets of Texts based on Topological Data Analysis: Background

-for all $i<j$ and all $n$.
-Then, the $n$-th persistence diagram of a filtration ${\cal K}$, denoted as $Dgm_n({\cal K})$, is the multiset of points $(a_i,a_j)$ with multiplicity $\mu_n^{i,j}$ (together with the points of the diagonal with infinity multiplicity by convention). \end{definition}
+\begin{definition}[persistence diagrams] Let $\mu_n^{a,b}$ denote the number of $n$-homology classes born at $H_n(K(a))$ and dying entering $H_n(K(b))$.
+Then, the $n$-th persistence diagram of a filtration ${\cal K}$, denoted by $\Dgm_n({\cal K})$, is the multiset of points $(a,b)$ with multiplicity $\mu_n^{a,b}$ (together with the points of the diagonal with infinity multiplicity by convention). \end{definition}